Cybergate9/meteostick.js/README.md

 #### dbcreate.js
 A simple script to create and/or empty the meteostickrx.db SQLite file.

-'node dbcreate.js' - to create db file meteostickrx.db with tbl_weatherdata
+`node dbcreate.js` - to create db file meteostickrx.db with tbl_weatherdata

-'node dbcreate.js DROP' - to re-create (empty) tbl_weatherdata in existing meteostickrx.db file
+`node dbcreate.js DROP` - to re-create (empty) tbl_weatherdata in existing meteostickrx.db file

 ### Test platform
 My basic testing has been on OS X (10.11.2) using using Node.js v5.4 & npm serialport v2.0.6.

-I have also test on a Debian 8 system.
+I have also installed and tested on a Debian 8 system from the git repository.

 Weather station is a Davis Vantage Vue.

 ### Dependencies